-2.4 Onshore Wind Policy Statement (2022) and Onshore Wind Sector Deal (2023)
+2.4 Onshore Wind Policy Statement (2022)

 The Scottish Government's 2022 Onshore Wind Policy Statement (ONWPS) sets a headline ambition for a minimum installed capacity of 20 gigawatts of onshore wind in Scotland by 2030.
-The associated Onshore Wind Sector Deal sets the ambition for how the aims of the ONWPS will be delivered in Scotland.

-The ONWPS highlights the environmental considerations around onshore wind developments and the need to achieve balance and maximise benefits.
+The ONWPS also highlights the environmental considerations around onshore wind developments and the need to achieve balance and maximise benefits.
 The Scottish Government recognises that whilst onshore wind will remain an essential part of Scotland's energy mix, there is also a concurrent nature crisis: onshore wind farms must strike the right balance in how land is cared for and used.